top of page

 Founding Principal

+25+ years in cooperative and social finance leadership.
 Founding ED, Alberta Co-operative Energy.
 Board member, Cooperativas de las Américas.
-25+ years cooperative and social finance leadership.
+East Asian Studies background. .

 Gemini_Generated_Image_e1iqvxe1iqvxe1iq.png